 A Colville Tribal Identification Card shall serve as a legal permit to hunt.
 This card must be in possession while hunting and must be presented as identification upon request of a Natural Resource Enforcement Officer, another duly authorized Tribal officer or Department employee, or a Washington Department of Fish and Wildlife enforcement officer.
 Failure to do so shall constitute a violation of this regulation.
-In addition, tags for individual animals may be required.
+In addition, tags for individual animals may be required depending on the species hunted.

-NOTE: Enrolled tribal members are not subject to state license requirements while hunting within the šnpɔšqwawsɔxw (Wenatchi) Aboriginal Territories, but must have a Tribal Identification Card in possession while hunting or transporting animals and present it upon request.
+NOTE: Enrolled tribal members are not subject to state license requirements while hunting within the Aboriginal Territories in Washington, but must have a Blue Card in possession while hunting or transporting animals and present it upon request.
 A CCT Identification Card must be presented before Tags required can be issued.